SubvertDev/OGame-iOS-Unofficial/README.md

+# Abandoned due to release of the official app :(

 # OGame for iOS

 OGame is a browser-based, money-management and space-war themed massively multiplayer online browser game with over two million accounts.